 - Are younger than 18 years old.

 - Link your account to a Chase Premier Plus Checking.

 - Low interest rate.
 This account pays 0.01% APY while your money sits in your account.

 - Withdrawal limits.
-More than six withdrawals per month can cost you $5.
-Chase can convert your account to a Total Checking account if you often exceed this amount.
+More than six withdrawals per month can cost you $5, and Chase can convert your account to a Total Checking account if you often exceed this amount.
 But many banks are waiving withdrawal limits due to COVID-19, so call Chase to see if you’ll still be charged a fee.

 - Limited availability.
 Although Chase has nearly 4,900 branches, it only operates in 28 states.

 - New Jersey